kimjongjhun/football-table/README.md

 England's Premier League,
 and Italy's Serie A.

-Clicking on a team will display that team's information.
+Clicking on a team will display that team's information, which includes league position, record, points, past and future matches with scores, and the squad list separated by positions.